aws/aws-cdk/packages/cdk-assets/README.md

 ## Change the Docker Command

-By default, the AWS CDK will build and publish using the `docker` command.
-However, by specifying the `CDK_DOCKER_CMD` environment variable, you can override the command that will be used to build and publish your assets.
+By default, the AWS CDK will build and publish Docker image assets using the `docker` command.
+However, by specifying the `CDK_DOCKER` environment variable, you can override the command that will be used to build and publish your assets.